GQL and SQL/PGQ: Theoretical Models and Expressive Power: Acknowledgments

 \paragraph{\underline{GQL vs Recursive SQL vs Datalog}}

-Going back 30+ years, we have a yardstick for expressiveness and complexity of graph languages.
-When the ubiquitous CRPQs was introduced in \cite{crpq}, it was shown that a Datalog-like language based on CRPQs has the power of transitive closure logic \cite{FMT} and captures the complexity class \nlog\ (problems solved by nondeterministic Turing machines whose work tape used logarithmic number of bits in terms of the size of the input; this class is contained in polynomial time).
-Since then, \nlog\ is the yardstick complexity class we compare graph languages to, and Datalog -- that subsumes the transitive closure logic -- is a typical language used to understand the power of graph querying (at least for relationally represented graphs).

-{ Datalog recursive rules also gave rise to SQL's recursive common table expressions (CTE) introduced by the the \sqlkw{WITH RECURSIVE} clause.
-In fact, in SQL only {\em linear Datalog} rules are allowed: in such rules, the recursively defined predicate can be used at most once.
-This class of queries is not only the basis of recursive SQL but in general plays a special role in many applications of recursive Datalog queries \cite{ketsman-koutris}.
+When the ubiquitous CRPQs was introduced in \cite{crpq}, it was shown that a Datalog-like language based on CRPQs has the power of transitive closure logic \cite{FMT} and captures the complexity class \nlog\ of problems solved by nondeterministic Turing machines whose work tape used logarithmic number of bits in terms of the size of the input (this class is contained in polynomial time).
+Since then, \nlog\ is the yardstick complexity class we compare graph languages to, and Datalog -- that subsumes the transitive closure logic -- is a typical language used to understand the power of graph querying. { Datalog is also the basis of SQL's recursive common table expressions (CTE) introduced by the \sqlkw{WITH RECURSIVE} clause.
+In fact, in SQL only {\em linear Datalog} rules are allowed: in them, the recursively defined predicate can be used at most once.

 Motivated by this, we compare the power of GQL with recursive SQL and linear Datalog.
-We show that there are queries that are expressible in recursive SQL and linear Datalog, have very low data complexity, and yet are {\em not expressible} in GQL.
+We show that there are queries that are expressible in the latter, have very low data complexity, and yet are {\em not expressible} in GQL.
 We explain how this points out deficiencies of GQL design that will hopefully be addressed in the future.

 }